 Diploma Courses: One year

 Master's Degree by Course and Examination: One year

 Master's Degree by Research: Two years

-MLitt Degree: Two years
+MLitt Degree:

 Doctorate Degree: Three years

-Applications are made directly to the Department or Academic Centre.
+Applications are made directly to the School.
 The following documentation is required:

-- 1. Official transcript/s giving date of award and standard of your primary Degree and any other Degrees or Diplomas. - 2.
+- Official transcript/s giving date of award and standard of your primary Degree and any other Degrees or Diplomas. - 2.
 Copy of birth certificate. - 3.
-Academic recommendation from the relevant Professor in your own university. - 4.
-If your native language is not English you may be required to provide a certificate of proficiency in the English language (such as TOEFL, Cambridge or IELTS).

-Applicants for research Degrees should provide details of topic and research programme.
+Academic recommendation from the relevant Professor in your own university. - If your native language is not English you may be required to provide a certificate of proficiency in the English language (such as TOEFL, Cambridge or IELTS). - Applicants for research Degrees should provide details of topic and research programme.

-Some Departments require applicants to complete a Departmental application form.
+Some Schools require applicants to complete a School application form.

-Registration

-All applications for postgraduate study must be approved by the appropriate Faculty prior to registration.
+Registration All applications for postgraduate study must be approved by the appropriate College prior to registration.
 With a small number of exceptions, graduate programmes begin in the last week of September each year.

-Examination Entry

-All Master's Degrees must be considered by Board meetings held at UCD.
+Examination Entry All Master's Degrees must be considered by Board meetings held at UCD.
 Theses for these Board meetings must be lodged with the Examinations Office by the due dates (please contact UCD Examinations Office for details of these dates).
 PhD theses may be lodged with the Examinations Office at any time and then considered by the next meeting of the Academic Council.
 Note that all students must be registered (and have paid the appropriate fee) for the year in which they present for examination.

-Fees

-Details of course fees are available from the Fees and Grants Office, Michael Tierney Building, University College Dublin, Belfield, Dublin 4 (website: www.ucd.ie/fees/).

-Open Postgraduate Scholarships

-A small number of postgraduate scholarships are available to candidates who have been accepted for postgraduate study by research.
-These are tenable for one year and initial application is made through the Arts Postgraduate Studies Office.
+Fees Details of course fees are available from the Fees and Grants Office, Tierney Building, University College Dublin, Belfield, Dublin 4 (website: www.ucd.ie/fees/).
+Open Postgraduate Scholarships A small number of postgraduate scholarships are available to candidates who have been accepted for postgraduate study by research.
+These are tenable for one year and initial application is made through the Graduate Office.
+Tutors in the College of Arts & Celtic Studies See UCD Student Awards booklet for current regulations.

-Tutors in Arts Faculty

-See UCD Student Awards booklet for current regulations.
 Other Grants, Scholarships and Prizes are also listed in the Student Awards booklet.
-This booklet is available from the Grants Office, Michael Tierney Building.
+This booklet is available from the Grants Office, Tierney Building.
+Newman Scholarships The University has a number of Newman Scholars.

-Newman Scholarships

-The University has a number of Newman Scholars.
 These endowed scholarships are normally held at senior post-doctoral level for a period of three years.

-Extract from the Statute of the University